Japan may only be able to restart one-third of its nuclear reactors

 This means Japan is likely to remain heavily reliant on imported fuel to power the world's third-largest economy, straining a trade balance that has been in the red for nearly two years.
 Electric utilities will face huge liabilities to decommission reactors and pay for fossil fuels.

-Hokkaido Electric Power Co, facing a third year of financial losses, is seeking a capital infusion from a state-owned lender, which would make it the second utility, after Fukushima operator Tokyo Electric Power Co, to get a government bailout since the March 2011 disaster.
+Hokkaido Electric Power Co and Kyushu Electric Power Co, both facing a third year of financial losses, are seeking capital infusions totaling nearly $1.5 billion from a state-owned lender.
+Kyushu Electric shares dropped as much as 7 percent on Wednesday to an 8-week low.
+Fukushima operator Tokyo Electric Power Co was bailed out by the government after the March 2011 disaster.

 Continuing indefinitely to burn more coal and gas also means Tokyo will find it much harder to meet targets for reducing greenhouse-gas emissions.